 Things that make me rage?
 Everything.
 EVERYTHING.

 People who park centimetres from your car door.
 Seated idiots who refuse to make eye contact when you really want to sit down.
-Old ladies who walk reeeeeeeally slowly in front of you when you're trying to run waddle to the nearest loo.
+Old ladies who walk reeeeeeeally slowly in front of you when you’re trying to run waddle to the nearest loo.
 And then there are the people that open their mouths and just say whatever is in their brain without filtering it first.

 Gems like “Oh wow, are you sure it isn’t twins?” (comedy genius there), “You look like you’re about to explode!”
 (I’ll try not to make a mess) or even, unbelievably sometimes in the next breath, “You look really small, are you sure they have the dates right?” (because pregnancy isn’t worrying enough).